PiotrChr/portfolioV5/README.md

 - ✓ Add React Router
 - ✓ Adjust webpack for SSR
 - ✓ Setup Webpack
-- ✓ read about https://github.com/visionmedia/supertest TESTS (we can defiinitely use it for testing)
+- ✓ read about https://github.com/visionmedia/supertest TESTS (we can definitely use it for testing)
 - ✓ Learn about postcss (won't fit here it's good for post processing rather large chunks of assembled css)
 - ✓ Configure react-helmet
 - ✓ Write ENV actions (with Immer)